SimLoads/mango/README.md

 ```
 $~/python3 mango.py <function [1/2]> <directory containing wheel> <directory containing code> <verbose [True/False]>
 ```
 In the function section, use either 1 for a wheel unpack or 2 for code preperation.
+You won't need a directory containing a wheel if you're preparing code.
 If everything is entered correctly, Mango _should_ finish the entire job automatically.
 Keep in mind this is in heavy development, so Mango may fail at points, or complete the job but not as entirely expected.
 Report issues on Github if you find any.

 ## About Mango
 # No More Missing Modules!
 Mango uses raw .whl files for modules and appends some code at the top of your script to allow it to find the modules.
 Running code on machines that aren't yours couldn't be easier.
 Since Mango only uses modules that are pre packaged with Python, installation is simple and very possible on other machines, and allows your program to use whatever modules you want on a machine that you may not be able to install them on ordinarily.
-### For Example...
+# For Example...
 Let's say your code is:
 ```
 import foo